 Using Topical Reports in Plant-Specific Licensing Actions

-However, plant-specific concerns must always be taken into account when actually using an approved topical report in a specific licensing action.
-For this reason, the NRC verifies relevant criteria for approved topical reports during each licensing action to ensure that the topical report's conclusions are both valid and applicable to the particular licensing action under review.
-Although sometimes redundant, the NRC believes that this is an essential step in ensuring that the otherwise time-saving topical report program fully meets the NRC's high standards for protection of public health and safety.
+Plant-specific concerns must always be taken into account when using an accepted-for-use topical report in a specific licensing action.
+For this reason, a licensee who references a topical report in a licensing application must demonstrate that the application of the topical report to their facility is within the conditions in the topical report defining its application.
+If a licensee or applicant uses unapproved codes or unapproved topical reports (or uses codes and topical reports outside the limitations imposed by the NRC staff), they would need to provide a full independent analysis to justify that the proposed use satisfies NRC regulations and is appropriately conservative.
+The NRC staff verifies relevant criteria for accepted-for-use topical reports during each licensing action to ensure that the topical report's conclusions are both valid and applicable to the particular licensing action under review.
+The NRC staff believes that this is an essential step in ensuring that the otherwise time-saving topical report program fully meets the NRC's high standards for protection of public health and safety.